Latest NewsTweets by @Westonprimary

 What impact did it have?

 19 children across all year groups were entitled to PP funding.
 The profile of the group is very mixed.
-Of those 19 children 9 are in year transfers with 4 arriving in the last 12 months, all of whom have significant SEN.
+Of those 19 children 9 are in year transfers with 4 arriving in the in key stage 2, all of whom have significant SEN.

-Overall, PP children made above expected progress (and above that of non PP children) in reading (1y4m) writing (1y2m) and maths (1y4m) in 2016/17.
+Overall, PP children made above expected progress in reading (1y2m) writing (1y1m) and maths (1y2m) in 2017-18.
 The rate of progress needs to continue in order to further close the attainment difference.
-Individual data is not given here as children could be identified
+Individual data is not given here as children could be identified.

 How much PP funding will we have in 2017-8 and how will we spend it?